Comics, cartoons, piano, and protests

-That's my next seven days, and if you're family, friend, former friend, acquaintance, arch-enemy, or simply Doug-curious, you're invited.
+If you're family, friend, former friend, acquaintance, or simply Doug-curious, you're invited.
 Click the links for details, and/or drop me a note!

 • Please RSVP by the day before.